And Then There Were None (1945 film): Distribution and copyright

 Though it was distributed by a major studio, 20th Century Fox, the copyright was allowed to lapse and the film is now in the public domain.
 Several different editions of varying quality have been released to home video formats.

 The name of the film sometimes varies with who listed it.
-In 1960, Radio Times altered the title to Ten Little Niggers for an airing of Clair's film on BBC television on 9 July, the original title of the novel as published in the UK.
+In 1960, Radio Times altered the title to Ten Little Niggers for an airing of Clair's film on BBC television on 9 July.
+This was the original title of the novel as published in the UK.

 Sensitivity to the original title of the novel was remarked by Sadie Stein in 2016, commenting on a BBC miniseries with the title And Then There Were None, which she said "has been an enormous hit in the UK."
 In general, "Christie’s work is not known for its racial sensitivity, and by modern standards her oeuvre is rife with casual Orientalism."
-The original title was based on a rhyme from minstrel shows and children's games, "a rhyme so macabre and distressing one doesn’t hear it now outside of the Agatha Christie context."
 Stein quotes Alison Light as to the power of the original name of the island in the novel, Nigger Island, "to conjure up a thrilling ‘otherness’, a place where revelations about the ‘dark side’ of the English would be appropriate."
 Speaking of the "widely known" 1945 movie, Stein added that "we’re merely faced with fantastic amounts of violence, and a rhyme so macabre and distressing one doesn’t hear it now outside of the Agatha Christie context."
 She felt that the original title of the novel in the UK, seen now, "that original title, it jars, viscerally."

 Later film versions

-Multiple versions of Christie's mystery have been filmed, including Ten Little Indians (1965), Ten Little Indians (1974), Desyat Negrityat (1987), and Ten Little Indians (1989).
+Multiple versions of Christie's mystery have been filmed, including Ten Little Indians (1965), And Then There Were None (1974), Desyat Negrityat (1987), and Ten Little Indians (1989).